runtipi/runtipi/.github/ISSUE_TEMPLATE/bug_report.md

 ### Checklist
 Before opening your issue be sure to have completed all those tasks.
 - [ ] My issue is not related to an app I installed through tipi (If so please open your issue here: https://github.com/runtipi/runtipi-appstore/issues)
+- [ ] My issue is not a support request (eg: "My instance is not running after update".
+If so please ask for support in the help section of our [Discord server](https://discord.gg/gyeHhmvwaK))
 - [ ] I have searched for an already existing issue with similar context and errors.
 My issue has not yet been reported.
 - [ ] I have included a clear description and steps to reproduce.
 - [ ] I have included logs from the file `runtipi/logs/error.log` if relevant